 Golden Gate Park, 50 Hagiwara Tea Garden Drive, San Francisco

 Open 9:30 a.m.–5:15 p.m.
 Tuesdays–Sundays; 9:30 a.m.–8:45 p.m.
 Fridays (April 17–November 27); open select holidays; closed most Mondays.

 A scholarly catalogue accompanies this exhibition with essays by James Ganz and 12 additional contributors, who examine the PPIE’s art program in depth.
 Featuring approximately 300 illustrations, it is the first publication to focus specifically on the fair’s art exhibitions.

 Hardcover and softcover, 400 pages | Available for purchase

 This exhibition is organized by the Fine Arts Museums of San Francisco.
 President’s Circle: Lisa and Douglas Goldman Fund.
 Benefactor’s Circle: National Endowment for the Arts.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 About the Fine Arts Museums of San Francisco

-The de Young originated from the 1894 California Midwinter International Exposition and was established as the Memorial Museum.
+The de Young originated from the 1894 California Midwinter International Exposition and was established as the Memorial Museum in 1895.
 Thirty years later, it was renamed in honor of Michael H. de Young, a longtime champion of the museum.
 The present copper-clad landmark building, designed by Herzog and de Meuron, opened in October 2005.
 It showcases the institution’s significant collections of American painting, sculpture, and decorative arts from the 17th to the 21st centuries; art from Africa, Oceania, and the Americas; costume and textile arts; and international modern and contemporary art.